 Hilltop Urban Farm is a nonprofit, community-centered farm in Pittsburgh’s Hilltop community.
 Located on 107 acres of land – with 23 acres dedicated to farming – it is a multi-pronged initiative that produces locally-grown crops, provides agriculture-based education, generates entrepreneurial opportunities, and strengthens communities.
-With development and core programming underway throughout 2018 and 2019, Hilltop Urban Farm is set to transform the land it currently occupies.
+Hilltop Urban Farm is set to transform the land it currently occupies.
 Given its size, scope and reach, it will ultimately become the largest urban farm in the United States and serve as a resource for urban farming initiatives.

 Central to our mission are three core programs: youth-centered education; a workforce training program for new adult urban farmers; and an active, accessible farmers’ market.
 Learn more about the direction of each core program, and how Hilltop Urban Farm will ultimately act as a dynamic asset for local communities.